Nanabozho: Shapeshifting

-Gender fluidity

-The gender identity of Nanabozho changes depending on the storytelling.
-Because Nanabozho is a shapeshifter, they are androgynous.
-While the majority of stories told about the trickster figure are written with he/him pronouns, the gender identity changes depending on the story and many are written with feminine pronouns.
-This allows Nanabozho a broader range of stories because they can adapt and change when needed.

 Stories

 Nanabozho is one of four sons from what some historical and religious scholars have interpreted as spirits of directions.
 He has a human mother, and E-bangishimog ("In the West"), a spirit father.

 Nanabozho most often appears in the shape of a rabbit and is characterized as a trickster.
 In his rabbit form, he is called Mishaabooz ("Great rabbit" or "Hare") or Gitchii-waabooz ("Big rabbit").
-He was sent to Earth by Gitche Manitou to teach the Ojibwe.
+He was sent to Earth by Gitche Manidoo to teach the Ojibwe.
 One of his first tasks was to name all the plants and animals.
 Nanabozho is considered to be the founder of Midewiwin.
 He is the inventor of fishing and hieroglyphs.
 This historical figure is a shapeshifter and a co-creator of the world.
+In this he is called Michabo Ovisaketchak ("the Great Hare who created the Earth").

 Fight with Paul Bunyan

-An Ojibwe legend describes Nanabozho's encounter with folklore lumberjack Paul Bunyan.
+An Ojibwe legend describes Nanabozho's encounter with folkloric lumberjack Paul Bunyan.
 Along Bunyan's path of deforestation, Nanabozho confronts Bunyan in Minnesota and implores him to leave the state without logging any more timber.
 A fight ensues and they battle for forty days and forty nights.
 Nanabozho ends the fight by slapping Bunyan across the face with a Red Lake walleye fish.
 After this, Bunyan "stumbles, [and] Nanabozho pulls at Paul’s whiskers, making him promise to leave the area."
 Unofficial sources add a portion in which Bunyan lands on his rear end at the end of the battle, creating Lake Bemidji with the shape of his buttocks.

 This story claims to explain why Bunyan is beardless and facing west in the Lake Bemidji statue.
-A Nanabozho statue is situated across the street from the aforementioned Bunyan statue.
+(A nearby statue of a Native American figure that had locally acquired the name Nanabozho was actually a 1960s Muffler Man statue.
+It was taken down in 2025.)

 Similar characters in other Native cultures

-Among the eastern Algonquian peoples located north of the Abenaki areas, a similar character to Nanabozho existed called Tcakabesh in the Algonquin language, Chikapash among the eastern James Bay Crees, Chaakaapaas by the Naskapi, Tshakapesh in the Innu language and Tcikapec in Atikamekw language, changing to various animal forms to various human forms (adult to child) and to various mythical animals such as the Great Porcupine, or Big Skunk.
+Among the eastern Algonquian peoples located north of the Abenaki areas, a similar character to Nanabozho existed called Tcakabesh in the Algonquin language, Chikapash among the eastern James Bay Crees, Chaakaapaas by the Naskapi, Tshakapesh in the Innu language and Tcikapec in the Atikamekw language, changing to various animal forms to various human forms (adult to child) and to various mythical animals such as the Great Porcupine, or Big Skunk.
 He conquered or diminished these mythical animals to smaller size after killing or changing them with his trickery or shapeshifting.
 Among the Meskwaki, Wīsakehā serves a similar role, as does Wisakedjak among northern Algonquian peoples and for the Saulteaux in the Great Plains.
-The Abenaki-influenced Algonquin had a similar figure called Kanòjigàbe (Fiero spelling: Ganoozhigaabe; Abenaki Gluskabe).
+The Lakota had a similar figure known as 'Iktomi.'
+The Abenaki-influenced Algonquin had a similar figure called Kanòjigàbe (Fiero spelling: Ganoozhigaabe; Abenaki Gluskabe; English Glooscap).